Joe Coomer (American football)

-Joe David Coomer (September 11, 1917 – October 18, 1979) was a professional American football player who played offensive guard and defensive tackle for six seasons for the Pittsburgh Steelers and the Chicago Cardinals.
+Joe David Coomer (September 11, 1917 – October 18, 1979) was an American professional football player who was an offensive guard and defensive tackle for six seasons for the Pittsburgh Steelers and the Chicago Cardinals.

-Biography

 Coomer was born on September 11, 1917, in Greenville, Texas.
 He went to Austin College.
 He played professional American football for a total of 62 games.